 - Transfer to prepared 2 ½ quart casserole dish.
 Top with reserved ½ cup of cheese and 2 Tablespoons of crumbled bacon.
 May be prepared in advance up to this point.

 - Bake in preheated 375°F oven for 25 to 30 minutes or until cheese is melted and casserole is bubbly.
 (See Tip 6)

 - If desired, garnish with chopped green onion tops.

 - I used light sour cream.

 - You could also use mild or sharp Cheddar cheese instead of extra sharp Cheddar cheese.

-- The reason that you want to pierce the potatoes with a fork is that otherwise, they could explode.
+- The reason that you want to pierce the potatoes with a fork is to allow the steam to escape.
+Otherwise, the potatoes could explode during cooking.
 I can personally attest to the exploding potato and resultant mess!

-- You could also bake the potatoes in the oven until done rather than in the microwave.
+- You could also microwave the potatoes rather than baking them in the oven.

 - If prepared in advance and refrigerated prior to baking, allow an extra 5 minutes or so in the oven.